Vacuum-tube computer: Design

 Two broad types of logic circuits were used in construction of vacuum-tube computers.
 The "asynchronous", or direct, DC-coupled type used only resistors to connect between logic gates and within the gates themselves.
 Logic levels were represented by two widely separated voltages.
 In the "synchronous", or "dynamic pulse", type of logic, every stage was coupled by pulse networks such as transformers or capacitors.
 Each logic element had a "clock" pulse applied.
 Logic states were represented by the presence or absence of pulses during each clock interval.
 Asynchronous designs potentially could operate faster, but required more circuitry to protect against logic "races", as different logic paths would have different propagation time from input to stable output.
 Synchronous systems avoided this problem, but needed extra circuitry to distribute a clock signal, which might have several phases for each stage of the machine.
 Direct-coupled logic stages were somewhat sensitive to drift in component values or small leakage currents, but the binary nature of operation gave circuits considerable margin against malfunction due to drift.
-An example of a "pulse" (synchronous) compute was the MIT Whirlwind.
+An example of a "pulse" (synchronous) computer was the MIT Whirlwind.
 The IAS computers (ILLIAC and others) used asynchronous, direct-coupled logic stages.

 Tube computers primarily used triodes and pentodes as switching and amplifying elements.
 At least one specially designed gating tube had two control grids with similar characteristics, which allowed it to directly implement a two-input AND gate.
 Thyratrons were sometimes used, such as for driving I/O devices or to simplify design of latches and holding registers.
 Often vacuum-tube computers made extensive use of solid-state ("crystal") diodes to perform AND and OR logic functions, and only used vacuum tubes to amplify signals between stages or to construct elements such as flip-flops, counters, and registers.
 The solid-state diodes reduced the size and power consumption of the overall machine.

+The 1950 reference High-Speed Computing Devices describes various ways of storing numbers using contemporary technology, with the goal of minimizing the number of (expensive) vacuum tubes (optimal radix choice).
+Numbers can be stored as the state of a ring counter composed of several triodes.